Reki43/DigitalOcean-Tutorial/README.md

 5. Press **enter**
 ![End part of yaml file](./Pictures/creating%20droplet%20using%20doctl.jpg)
 > [!NOTE]
 > May take a minute.
-If the output looks like the picture above, you have succesfully deployed your Droplets
+If the output looks like the picture above, you have succesfully deployed your Droplet

 6. Type the following command to verify it worked:
 ```
 ssh -i < /path/to/private-key > root@your-droplet-ip
 ```
-7. Change **< /path/to/private-key >** to where your private key is and **username** as your user
+7. Change **< /path/to/private-key >** to where your private key is

 8. Change **"your-droplet-ip"** to the IP address of the droplet you want to connect.